JingtingPan/Code-example/README.md

-# This is the example code done within Module Data structure and Algorithm
+# the example code done within Module Data structure and Algorithm